 - You take your partner for granted and/or vice versa.

-Alright, so your relationship needs some attention.
 What are some concrete steps you can take to get back on track and reignite the spark you once had?
-Okay, so it would take a whole book–at least!–to list all the ways to do this.
+Well, it would take a whole book–at least!–to list all the ways to do this.
 Let’s just start with 5 easy tips.

 Here are 5 take-away tips you can use starting today to reignite the spark in your relationship:

-- Every day, say thank you and appreciate at least one thing your partner does for you–even if it’s very little.
+- Every day, say thank you to your partner and appreciate at least one thing your partner does for you–even if it’s very little.

 - Do one thing differently: Respond differently to what they say.
 Go on a date night to a restaurant you’ve wanted to try.
 Ask them about their latest goals and dreams.
 Kiss and hug them more.